-The Supreme Court of Virginia has extended the Judicial Emergency Order (sixth modified order, updated June 22, 2020) through July 19, 2020.
+The Supreme Court of Virginia has extended the Judicial Emergency Order (seventh modified order, updated July 7, 2020) through August 9, 2020.
 The local courts have slightly different policies in place to address this situation.
 Guidance for court hearings, filings, and procedures vary by jurisdiction.
 As of present, the Richmond General District Court has reopened for in-person, non-emergency matters.

 Other Relevant Information regarding COVID-19 safety measures for attorneys:

 Programs delivered via teleconference or webcast where there is an opportunity to interact with the speaker in real-time qualify as live interactive CLE.
 Make sure any course you take indicates it is approved for Virginia live interactive credit.
 Contact the course sponsor with any questions.
 A partial list of already approved teleconference and webcast CLE courses is available on the MCLE page under Current Virginia Approved Courses.